 Proof of Importance (POI) is the algorithm that determines how likely each account is to complete a block and earn all the transaction fees contained in it.
 Supernodes have the ability to host non-supernode harvesting accounts.
 This is called Delegated Harvesting and it has a double benefit.
 Harvesting accounts lend their POI score to the supernode’s POI, increasing its chance of completing a block.
 When a supernode completes a block because it was using a harvesting account’s POI score, the harvesting account keeps the transaction fees.

 POI Score Depends on 3 Factors:

-This lets any harvesting account collect transaction fees, similar to mining coins in other cryptocurrencies, but with no special hardware required, low energy usage, and with rewards for making transactions instead of hoarding.
+This lets any harvesting account collect transaction fees, closely similar to mining coins in other cryptocurrencies, but with no special hardware required, low energy usage, and with an incentive to make transactions instead of hoarding coins.